axibase/atsd-use-cases/research/us-mortality/README.md

 To query information from this dataset you will need to install both ATSD and Axibase Collector.

 You can set up local instances of ATSD and Axibase Collector using Docker by going through our [step-by-step walk through](../us-mortality/configuration.md).
-It should take you about 15 minutes.
+Setup takes about 15 minutes.

 ## ATSD Schema

-Before we get in to creating SQL queries, let us begin by running through the [data schema and models](https://axibase.com/products/axibase-time-series-database/data-model/) of ATSD.
+Before creating SQL queries, begin by running through the [data schema and models](https://axibase.com/products/axibase-time-series-database/data-model/) of ATSD.

 Below is a list and brief descriptions of some dataset schema terminology we will be using.